Ayush-Warikoo/Master-Menu/README.md

 # About the Project

-A deployed demo (with sample "McDonald's" and "PizzaPizza" pages) is available at [https://master-menu-app.web.app/](https://master-menu-app.web.app/).
+A deployed demo (with sample "McDonald's" and "PizzaPizza" pages) is available at [https://www.mastermenu.ca](https://www.mastermenu.ca/) (as well as [https://master-menu-app.web.app/](https://master-menu-app.web.app/)).

 ## Problem Statement
 This application was originally inspired by some of the problems I noticed around the inconveniences of eating out at restaurants, especially as a student: